Intrepid Museum: Flight, hangar, and gallery decks

 The museum's main entrance has been through the carrier's hangar deck, below the flight deck, since 2008.
 The hangar deck originally contained four permanent exhibit halls, in addition to a space for temporary exhibits.
 The original permanent exhibit halls were Pioneer Hall, which was dedicated to early air travel; Technology Hall, which contained displays about spaceflight; Navy Hall, which had Navy artifacts and a film; and Intrepid Hall, which discussed Intrepids role in World War II.
 The exhibits about the oldest artifacts were originally toward the rear or aft; the back of the carrier contained a cafeteria, bathrooms, and a terrace on the stern.
 The hangar deck also contains a space dedicated to Medal of Honor recipients, as well as some aviation artifacts and plaques detailing the carrier's history and exhibits.
 Also on the hangar deck is the Exploreum, an interactive hall with exhibits such as a full-size Bell 47 helicopter.
 The hangar deck also has an education center and 17000 ft2 event space called Michael Tyler Fisher Center, as well as the 245-seat Lutnick Theater, which shows a 16-minute film on the carrier's history.
+A 1950s-era escalator on Intrepid leads between the hangar and flight decks; it is no longer operational, but visitors can climb up it.

 The gallery deck houses the Combat Information Center and Men of the Intrepid exhibits.
 At the front of the carrier, artifacts from the officers' quarters are displayed in the fo'c'sle, which was opened to the public in 2008.
 The junior officers' and general berthing quarters are publicly accessible, and the crew's quarters are open to the public as well.
 There are replicas of two rooms that were created when the mess was subdivided in the 1970s.
 The middle of the carrier contains a hole that allows visitors to see through seven decks.

 The museum originally displayed newsreels of pre–World War II events, dioramas of World War II battles, and models of ships.
 By the 1990s, the museum also featured an undersea-exploration hall, a children's ride, a flight simulator, as well as a bathysphere that was closed to the public.
 Following the 2008 renovation, the museum has contained three flight simulators, a 4D theater, and interactive exhibits for children.
-There is also a space dedicated to Zachary Fisher and his wife Elizabeth M. Fisher.
+There is also an exhibit space dedicated to Zachary Fisher and his wife Elizabeth M. Fisher.
 The Michael Tyler Fisher Center for Education occupies a three-story 18000 ft2 space in the museum, with a meeting space, breakout rooms, and classrooms.